Skip to main content

 Storage Tip

-I recommend storing your ice cream in the back of the freezer, rather than the door, to keep the temperature consistent.
-This keeps that "No-Icy" texture fresh for up to two weeks!
+I recommend storing your ice cream in the back of the freezer rather than in the door to keep the temperature consistent.
+This helps maintain that "no-icy" texture for up to two weeks.

-Donna’s No-Fuss Tip: If you're looking for a great year-round machine, I’ve used my Cuisinart ice cream maker for years.
-It’s simple, reliable, and makes desserts like the Apple Crumble feel like a 5-star restaurant experience.
+If you're looking for a great year-round machine, I’ve used my Cuisinart ice cream maker for years.
+It’s simple, reliable, and makes desserts like apple crumble feel like a 5-star restaurant experience.

 Creamy Easy Scoop Vanilla Ice Cream Recipe